spex-xray/spex-help/_sources/reference/commands/dem.rst.txt

 #.
 Define the parameters of the dem model: number of temperature bins,
    temperature range, abundances etc.

-#. give the "dem lib" command to create a library of isothermal spectra.
+#.
+Give the "dem lib" command to create a library of isothermal spectra.

-#. do the dem method of choice (each one of the five methods outlined
+#.
+Do the dem method of choice (each one of the five methods outlined
    above)

 #.
 For different abundances or parameters of any of the spectral